wikuskina/Chat-App-Final-Project/README.md

 - Chat script.txt
 - README.md

-#### NO files should be removed and they should be kept together, as this may affect performance of the program.
+_NO files should be removed and should be kept in one location, as this may affect performance of the program._